cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 ## Documentation

-Cyberark Secrets Provider for Kubernetes documentation can be found in the Cyberark docs <TODO: insert link when doc site is published>
+Cyberark Secrets Provider for Kubernetes documentation can be found [here](https://www.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm)

+### Get up and running

+Before you can start contributing to the CyberArk Secrets Provider for Kubernetes project, you must first setup your environment.
+See [here](https://www.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm) for detailed directions on how to do so.

 ## Releasing